-Over the past two years, solving these issues has been the driving force of Medallion’s exploration and project-acquisition strategy.
-Rather than focusing on properties with complicated, expensive and untested metallurgy, Medallion is pursuing monazite processing partnerships and purchase-agreements.
+Over the past two years, solving these issues has been the driving force of Medallion’s business strategy.
+Rather than focusing on developing properties with complicated, expensive and untested metallurgical challenges, Medallion is pursuing a strategy based around monazite processing partnerships and purchase-agreements.
 Monazite is a rare-earth phosphate mineral that is a major source of rare earths.
-It is a common by-product of heavy-mineral-sands deposits.
+It is a common by-product of heavy-mineral-sands mining operations.
 Although it can be developed quickly and inexpensively, it is almost totally ignored by others.

-Dr. Bird’s intimate knowledge of rare-earth mineralogy, metallurgy and geology has convinced him that monazite deposits are the only near-term solution to critical rare-earth-supply issues.
-Further, the expected inexpensive production costs could radically alter the present very high industry pricing structure.
+Medallion’s metallurgical, geological, mineralogical evidence suggests that monazite, produced from beach sand deposits, will provide one of the only near-term solutions to critical rare-earth-supply issues.
+Further, the expected inexpensive production costs could radically alter the present high industry pricing structure.

 Robert R. Roe, MS Geosciences